cloudquery/cloudquery/website/tables/aws/aws_ssoadmin_permission_set_account_assignments.md

-# Table: aws_ssoadmin_account_assignments
+# Table: aws_ssoadmin_permission_set_account_assignments

-This table shows data for Ssoadmin Account Assignments.
+This table shows data for Ssoadmin Permission Set Account Assignments.

 https://docs.aws.amazon.com/singlesignon/latest/APIReference/API_AccountAssignment.html
 The 'request_account_id' and 'request_region' columns are added to show the account_id and region of where the request was made from.